vakho10/BTree-Implementation/README.md

 # B-Tree Implementation for C++

-Basic B-Tree implementation for VC++ using template classes.
+Basic B-Tree implementation for VC++ using template classes and custom comparator.